-Come and join a crew on the Frayed Knot, a completely outfitted and seaworthy 50’ Beneteau sailing yacht, equipped with every possible comfort a sailboat can provide.
-Under the guidance and expertise of Captain Claude Beaudet and first mate Fred Dodge, sailors will be provided a fun and safe experience, guided through a progressive curriculum that ensures participants are challenged while still having fun.
-Captain Beaudet employs creative instruction techniques that are presented in an enjoyable, low key, non-competitive style that makes learning interactive and fun — parents and sailors alike will be amazed by how much they learn.
+Come and join our crew on the Frayed Knot, a completely outfitted and seaworthy 50’ Beneteau sailing yacht, equipped with every possible comfort a sailboat can provide.
+Under the guidance and expertise of Captain Claude Beaudet and first mate Fred Dodge, sailors-in-training will embark upon a marine adventure that is both interactive and fun — parents and sailors alike will be amazed by how much they learn.

 What will we be doing?